redpesk-common/canbus-binding/docs/3-Usage.md

 Subscription and unsubscription can take wildcard in their _event_ value.

-To reveive all doors events :
+To receive all doors events :

 ```json
 low-can subscribe { "event" : "doors*" }